samb-cg/js-linechart/README.md

 # Basic javascript line chart

 This is very easy solution for anyone looking to use a simple line chart on their website.
-If you are looking for a more extensive library I do recommend using something like Chart.js.
+If you are looking for a more extensive library I recommend using something like Chart.js.

 ## Usage